 In north-central Namibia, Damaraland is nothing short of magnificent with its red hills of broken rock and silky gold tussock studded with mounds of a spiky, silvery green plant.
-The backdrop is the translucent purple of a mountain range.
-Namibia has the sort of African landscape of which travellers dream.

 In the village stalls sell dollies dressed in traditional costume to tourists but you can still see scenes of genuine village life.
 So what are the highlights of Damaraland in Namibia?